U.S. Custom House - Charleston, SC

 Rutherford B. Hayes Mansion - Columbus, OH

 After Rutherford B. Hayes completed his term as President, he retired to his estate in Freeman, Ohio.
-The mansion, constructed from 1859 to 1863, had been restored with the exception of one room referred to as the "Inner Sanctum."
+The mansion, constructed from 1859 to 1863, had been restored, with the exception of one room referred to as the "Inner Sanctum."
 It was a large bathroom equipped with bathroom fixtures and a desk, file cabinets, and landscaping tools.
-We reproduced the hardware for his desk, cabinetry, as well as a pocket door set and decorative entry door hinges from archived pictures, as shown to the right.
+We reproduced the hardware for President Hayes' desk and cabinetry.
+We also created a pocket door set and decorative entry door hinges from archived pictures, as shown to the right.
 Our final touch was to restore the home's plumbing to it's original (1880 remodeled) condition.

 Nathaniel Russell House - Charleston, SC

 We often work in conjunction with the Historic Charleston Foundation to reproduce antique hardware from some of Charleston's finest homes.
 The Foundation maintains two museum houses.
 We recently reproduced a plantation shutter knob for one of them; the Nathaniel Russell House.
 This house, built in 1808, is one of the finest surviving examples of Federal architecture in the U.S. While the house was being renovated, a shutter knob was found on a window shutter that had been walled off years before.
 It was the only remaining knob in the house.
 The restoration committee requested that we reproduce the knob.

-The knob was sent to our forge and was reproduced using the same techniques and materials as the antique original.
-The face of the knob and the rosette were forged and the base was sand cast in solid brass.
-The committee examined the knob and approved its use in the restoration of the house.
+We sent the knob to our forge and reproduced it using the same techniques and materials that were used to create the original.
+The face of the knob and the rosette were forged, and the base was sand cast in solid brass.
+The committee examined the knob, and approved its use in the restoration of the house.
 If you visit this house today, you can see the 125 shutter knobs we made installed throughout the house.
 The Nathaniel Russell knob is listed under kitchen hardware on this website, and is part of our Historic Charleston Hardware Collection.